 Section 6.6: This section is neat, but comes out of the blue a little bit and isn't really returned to in the discussion.
 Could this be moved to the discussion section, with a more detailed exploration of why the particle dynamics differ?

 The reviewer makes a fair point.
-We have added some discusion of these differences to the discussion section.
+We have added some discussion of these differences to the discussion section.

 We’re loth to move results to the discussion section for philosophical reasons.